Medical Errors & Negligence

 DO I NEED TO PROVIDE A RETAINER TO A MEDICAL MALPRACTICE LAWYER IN ADVANCE?

 Yes.
-Unless agreed otherwise and unlike all our other areas of practice, at Tamming Law we require a retainer of at least $7,500.00.
+Unless agreed otherwise and unlike all our other areas of practice, at Tamming Law our personal injury lawyers require a retainer of at least $7,500.00.
 This is not for legal fees but for out of pocket expenses.
 As noted above, we do not know if you have a case unless a medical expert tells us you do.
 This means that we have to order all your medical records and pay an expert or two to give us an opinion.
 This is expensive and only in exceptional cases does our firm agree to pay those costs.
 Please know that it is possible that you will pay for these expenses only to learn that you do not have a case worth proceeding with.

 HOW ARE YOU PAID?